mbellehumeur/OHIF-FHIR/README.md

 ### Test side panel
 To use the side test side panel, the first step is to select a hub from the drop down box.
 The entries come from the configuration file.
 Next you subscribe to the hub for a specific topic.
-A FHIRcast topic is defined by the hub and is normally a secret user identifier or a user session identifier.
+A FHIRcast topic is normally defined by the hub and  is typically a secret user identifier or a user session identifier.
 If you open multiple test clients using the same topic, perhaps one on your PC and one on your tablet, you will see the messages going across.
+In theory, several users can subscribe to a same topic and have a 'conference' or 'classroom' type of session.

  ![sidepanel](/images/fhircast-side-panel.png)